usnistgov/fipy/README.txt

    text exactly as it appears in the examples.

-When references are made to file system paths, it is assumed that the current working directory is the |FiPy| distribution directory, refered to as the "base directory", such that::
+When references are made to file system paths, it is assumed that the current working directory is the :term:`FiPy` distribution directory, refered to as the "base directory", such that::

     examples/diffusion/steadyState/mesh1D.py